zaphod42/puppet-docs/source/guides/style_guide.markdown

 ### Internal Organization of a class

+Classes should be organised with a consistent structure and style.
-There is an implicit statement of "should be at this relative location" for each of these items.
-The word may should be interpreted as "If there are any X’s they should be here".
+In the below list there is an implicit statement of "should be at this relative location" for each of these items.
+The word "may" should be interpreted as "If there are any X’s they should be here".

-1. Should validate class parameters
+1. Should define the class and parameters
-2. Should fail catalog compilation if parameters are invalid
+2. Should validate any class parameters and fail catalog compilation if any parameters are invalid
+3. Should default any validated parameters to the most general case
-3. May declare local variables
+4. May declare local variables
-4. May declare relationships to other classes Class[‘foo’] -\> Class[‘bar’]
+5. May declare relationships to other classes Class['foo'] -\> Class['bar']
-5. May override resources
+6. May override resources
-6. May declare resource defaults
+7. May declare resource defaults
-7. May declare defined resource types
+8. May declare defined resource types
-8. May declare native types (Users, Groups, Services...)
+9. May declare native types (Users, Groups, Services...)
-9. May declare other resources
+10. May declare other resources
-10. May declare Resource relationships inside of conditionals
+11. May declare Resource relationships inside of conditionals

 The following example follows the recommended style: